JorgenDIF/pp5-frontend/README.md

 - Future Features: Ideas and features planned for future implementation.
 - Won’t Have: Tasks and features that have been decided against including.

-Using the Kanban board helps maintain a clear overview of the project, ensuring that all tasks are accounted for and that progress is visible at a glance.
-This method enhances organization, prioritization, and efficiency.
+Using the Kanban board has helped me maintain a clear overview of the project, ensuring that tasks are properly tracked, prioritized, and completed efficiently.
+While the Kanban board focuses on higher-level planning and project progress, I have also developed detailed user stories for each specific feature of the application, documenting how different parts of the project align with user needs and goals.

+This approach allows for both a broader view of the project timeline and detailed insight into how individual functionalities are built and integrated.

-I find the Kanban board invaluable for staying on track and look forward to exploring and learning more about Kanban in the future!
+I find this combination of Kanban and detailed user stories essential for staying organized and focused, and I look forward to further developing these skills in future projects!
-You can visit it here:
+You can visit the Knaban board here:
 [Kanban](https://github.com/users/JorgenDIF/projects/7)

 ## <a id="api">API</a>